I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol4-executewide.md

 ## -remarks
 <p>This method executes the given command string.
 If the string has multiple commands, these methods will not return until all of the commands have been executed.
 This may involve waiting for the target to execute, so these methods can take an arbitrary amount of time to complete.</p>

-<p>This method executes the given command string.
-If the string has multiple commands, these methods will not return until all of the commands have been executed.
-This may involve waiting for the target to execute, so these methods can take an arbitrary amount of time to complete.</p>

 ## -requirements
 <table>
 <tr>